• Skip to primary navigation

 • Pour ⅓ cup port wine or sherry into the onions and stir.
 Allow to reduce and caramelize for 5 minutes.

 • Once bread is done toasting, remove them and raise oven temperature to 450 F. Pour 6 cups of beef broth into the onions.
 Turn heat to high and simmer for 10-15 minutes.
-Salt to taste – begin with ½ a tsp. of salt and see if it can use a little more.
+Taste first before adding salt, it may be perfect already.
+If not, begin with ½ a tsp. of salt and see if it can use a little more.
 Don't exceed 1 tsp.

 • Pour soup into bowls.
 (It's a good idea to place them in a tray so you can take them all out at once).
 Add toasts to each bowl and a nice big sprinkle of cheese.
 Place carefully in the oven for 10 minutes, or until cheese is crispy around the edges.